joonoh-lim/cs492termproject/README.md

-# cs492termproject
+# The Term Project of CS 492 Probabilistic Programming [FA17]
-Repository for the term project in CS492 Probabilistic Programming [FA17]
+Hi.